 Visit the Virginia Aquarium and Marine Science Center.

 Although we only spent a short time at the Aquarium, it’s definitely a place where you could spend most of the day.
 I’ve been to a number of aquariums during my travels, and this is one of my favorites.
+It’s definitely one of the best Virginia Beach attractions.

 The aquarium is located about a mile from the boardwalk area, and a trolley service is available in the summer for an additional fee.